wpix/swnsa/content/essay/org-capture-with-firefox.md

 ```bash
 emacsclient -n "org-protocol:///capture?url=https://www.wikipedia.org/"
 ```
 and a Org-capture buffer should appear in the current or a new Emacs window.
-Replace any url you want to test after `url="`.
+Replace any url you want to test after `url=`.

 If the capture buffer doesn't pop up or the capture template is wrong, make sure to check what goes wrong in earlier setting.